gongph/finsweet-site/README.md

 # Finsweet site

-A website developed based on Vite + Tailwindcss + React
+A responsive website based on Vite + Tailwindcss + React.

-### Website design features

-- Responsive design
-- Dark theme
+The UI design is from [MasterGo](https://mastergo.com/)

 ### Project setup